Holly's Heroes: episode guide

 Episode 16

-The Outlaws play a fierce match against the Waka, and Joel makes an overdue confession.
+The Outlaws play a fierce match against Holly's old team, the Waka, and Joel makes an overdue confession.
 Meanwhile, Franco becomes jealous when Jacinta challenges Anatoly, a good-looking Russian boy, to a chess match, not realising that he's a chess prodigy.

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Virginia Wickham as Sandy, Taneora Herbert-Kaiwai as Watene, Cori Gonzalez-Macuer as Anatoly, Lee Cormie as Small Boy